coatyio/coaty-website/collections/_pages/nutshell.md

 patterns for Coaty agents to talk to each other by one-way/two-way and one-to-many/many-to-many communication flows without the need to know about each other.
 Subject of communication is domain-specific data based on a typed, extensible object model.
-Thereby, data in a distributed system can be shared (Advertise, Channel), discovered (Discover-Resolve), queried (Query-Retrieve), as well as modified and persisted (Update-Complete).
+Thereby, objects in a distributed system can be shared (Advertise, Channel), discovered (Discover-Resolve), queried (Query-Retrieve), as well as modified and persisted (Update-Complete).
 Moreover, remote operations targeted at multiple executing agents can be requested (Call-Return).